-The Stroke Foundation can provide you with contact information for the Advocacy Service or the hospital Customer Relations officer.
+The Stroke Foundation Community Stroke Advisor may refer you to the Advocacy Service or the hospital Customer Relations Officer.

 A list of the rights and responsibilities of patients and visitors should be displayed in the ward in a prominent place.
-If you cannot see one, ask for а сору.
+If you cannot see one, ask for a copy.
 The exercises seemed like a waste of time.
 I wanted to be able to do more for myself, I was anxious that the therapy wasn't moving fast enough.